-The following tables present a comparison of General Fund and Education Trust Fund unrestricted revenues and General Fund and Education Trust Fund net appropriations for fiscal years 2007 through 2011.
-The information is derived from the State's audited financial statements for fiscal years 2007 through 2010.
-Fiscal year 2011 information is unaudited and subject to change.
+The following tables present a comparison of General Fund and Education Trust Fund unrestricted revenues for fiscal years 2007 through 2011 and General Fund and Education Trust Fund net appropriations for fiscal years 2007 through 2011.
+The information is derived from the State's audited financial statements.

-GENERAL FUND AND EDUCATION TRUST FUND UNRESTRICTED REVENUES FISCAL YEARS 2007-2011 (GAAP Basis-In Millions)
+GENERAL AND EDUCATION TRUST FUND UNRESTRICTED REVENUES FISCAL YEARS 2007-2011 (GAAP Basis - In Millions)